- Visiting Chesapeake?

 DONATIONS: The best way to help is through monetary donations made to United Way and designate City of Chesapeake.
 They have a system in place to accept donations and get residents what they need.
 Donations would primarily go to schools for feeding children while schools are closed, as well as feeding the elderly.
 To donate visit http://igfn.us/form/stVB2A.
 If you're a business looking to donate unopened PPE (N95 masks, gloves, eye protection), please use this form.

-- PUBLIC UTILITIES: The Public Utilities Department will suspend water cutoffs until further notice.
+- PUBLIC UTILITIES: The Public Utilities Department has suspended water cutoffs until further notice.
 All other Public Utility services will be maintained.
 Remember that if it isn't toilet paper, it's not flushable!

 Local State of Emergency